CoboVault/apm-agent-rum-js/packages/rum/README.md

+# Attention!!!
+This repo modified some rum-core code to support rum agent in React Native, still in development and test, please do not use it in your Production;

 # Elastic APM Real User Monitoring (RUM) JavaScript agent

 This is the main package for Elastic APM Real User Monitoring.